-The definition of unconstitutional is when a law, policy, or action violates the constitution of the United States of America.
+Definition and meaning of unconstitutional: A law, policy, or action is unconstitutional when it violates the Constitution of the United States of America.
 This means that it is not in line with the fundamental principles of our country that are stated in the Constitution, and thus, it is illegal and not allowed.
 Unconstitutional acts are often a result of politicians attempting to push their own agenda at the expense of the rights of citizens.
-As an advocate for more independent candidates and the end of the two party system, I believe it is important to recognize the importance of constitutional values in our politics.
 Unconstitutionality has been used to restrict voting rights, limit access to healthcare, and even override the will of the people in states like North Carolina.
 These are just some examples of how unconstitutional acts can restrict the rights of individuals, and how they can be used to advance certain agendas.
-It is important to be aware of the ways in which our Constitution protects us, and how certain laws and policies can be used to violate our rights.
-We must work to ensure that our lawmakers are following the Constitution and that they are not allowing their own political agendas to override the rights of citizens.
-Only then can we truly have a fair and independent political system.

 In the United States, unenrolled candidates face a number of obstacles, including lack of access to party resources and voter base, difficulty in gaining media coverage, and often having to collect petitions to get on the ballot.
 However, in recent years, there has been a growing number of unenrolled candidates running for office, and some have been successful in winning elections.